f4exb/sdrdaemon/README.md

 Note that if you set the number of redundant blocks to 0 then no FEC is used.

-**sdrdaemon** is an older version of sdrdaemonrx that does the same but without error correction.
-Unlike sdrdaemonrx it can compress data using LZ4 algorithm.
-It uses a different meta data block.
-It is recommended to use the FEC variant sdrdaemonrx unless compression is absolutely ncecessary.

 **sdrdaemontx** does the same thing as sdrdaemonrx but the other way round.
 It takes blocks read from UDP possibly with redundant blocks and sends the I/Q data to a SDR transmitter.

 Hardware supported: